TheRoy666/NeuroSim/README.md

 - Resolve the open root-mechanism question behind UNAM's raw_rho numerical anomaly (its lack of downstream impact on reported metrics is already confirmed)
-- Manuscript in preparation, targeting *Network Neuroscience* as primary venue, built directly on the findings in this repository
+- Manuscript in preparation built directly on the findings in this repository
 - A third neural mass model was considered for broader cross-model generality testing and deliberately not pursued this cycle — out of proportion in scope to what this project needed, noted here as a